ReactiveX/RxSwift/README.md

 Error handling is pretty straightforward.
 If one sequence terminates with error, then all of the dependent sequences will terminate with error.
 It's usual short circuit logic.

-Swift doesn't have a concept of exceptions so this project introduces `Result` enum.
+Unfortunately Swift doesn't have a concept of exceptions or some kind of built in error monad so this project introduces `Result` enum.
 _(Haskell [`Either`](https://hackage.haskell.org/package/category-extras-0.52.0/docs/Control-Monad-Either.html) monad)_

 ```